 Giving Compass’ Take:

-• A new study in AERA Open finds trends in the principal pipeline revealing that female and black assistant principals were systematically delayed and denied promotions to principal, when compared with their male or white counterparts.
+• A study in AERA Open finds trends in the principal pipeline revealing that female and Black assistant principals were systematically delayed and denied promotions to principal when compared with their male or white counterparts.

 • How can school districts respond to inequalities within the hiring pipeline?

 While America’s teacher workforce is slowly becoming more diverse, principals still tend to be white and male.
 Only 20 percent of all principals nationwide are nonwhite, and 48 percent are male — a startling overrepresentation relative to the 77 percent of teachers who are women.
 This means there is a distinct mismatch between the demography of school leaders and that of teachers, who comprise the largest pool of principal candidates.
 There are major inequalities within the country’s school leadership hierarchies.